 The EK required you “knock” out the remaining grounds via actuating a spring loaded flicker connected to what was designed to be a bag clip.

 Many grinders, particularly those with conical burrs, struggle to produce shots with extraction yields above 20% without the shot becoming excessively diluted or just, well, not tasty.
 Yet this is primarily a consequence of grind unevenness and those varying extraction yields.
-The EK, in comparison, is able to produce tasty espressos at higher yields because the espresso produced using it isn’t comprised of such a large range of different extractions.
+The EK produces a tasty espressos at a higher yield.
+The espresso produced isn’t comprised of a range of different extractions.

 Given these advantages, you may wonder why the EK43 is not a more common sight as an espresso grinder in speciality coffee shops.
 The answer is primarily related to its usability; there is no on-demand dosing capability or even a mechanical doser.

-Coffee shops that use the EK for espresso usually resort to pre-measuring individual doses of beans which are then stored in containers.
+Coffee shops that use the EK for espresso usually pre-measure individual doses of beans which are stored in containers.
 This is, of course, time-consuming and pretty inefficient from a space-utilisation viewpoint (hundreds of doses of beans in small cups take up a surprising amount of counter space).

 However, there are some small perks when it comes to the usability of this item.
-The inconvenience of storing individual doses is partly offset by the fact that the orientation of the burrs means that there is very little retention, which significantly reduces wastage—a major advantage when dialing in.
-Single dosing also enables multiple espressos to be offered without the need to purchase additional grinders (although workflow is slightly slowed by the need to change grind settings when switching between beans).
+The inconvenience of storing individual doses is offset by the burrs’ orientation offering little retention.
+This reduces wastage—a major advantage when dialing in.
+Single dosing can produce multiple espressos without additional grinders.
+However, workflow is slowed by the need to change grind settings when switching between beans.

 Nutation, or rotating the tamp so pressure is applied evenly around the puck is designer to slow flow rate and in theory improve extractions.
 After a day of this, your wrist can feel a little sore.